 At the heart of our charitable objectives is the health and wellbeing of children.
 We believe every child has the right to grow up healthy, and safe from abuse, exploitation and trafficking.
 Focusing our attention initially on the parallel needs of children and young people in the North West of England and Southern Cambodia, in 2016 we established two project streams.
-We've made great progress on both, which we're delighted to report on in this, our first annual report and accounts.
+We've made great progress on both, which we're delighted to report on in this, our second annual report and accounts.

 SicKids remains a small Charity with a team of four volunteer Trustees.
 Our work on SicKids projects is entirely voluntary, in our own time and at our own expense.
-We have modest growth plans for 2017/18, however our focus remains on delivering achievable yet highly affecting projects that support the health and wellbeing of children and young people in the North West of England and Southern Cambodia.
+Our focus for 2019/20 is to open two further Sensory Spaces in the North West of England as well as to support a UK health professional to undertake an outreach medical visit to Southern Cambodia.

-The report contains a summary of the main achievements of the SicKids Charity.
+The report contains a summary of the main achievements of the SicKids Charity between 1 April 2018 and 31 March 2019.
 We have identified in this report the difference the Charity's work has made to the circumstances of its beneficiaries and the wider benefits to society as a whole.
 In all of the activities of SicKids since registration with the Charity Commission for England and Wales on 27 October 2015, the Trustees have had regard to the Charity Commission's guidance on public benefit.